unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

      #### ImplicitFeedCommandParameter attribute

-     You can also opt in or out of implicit matching of Feeds and command parameters by the decorating the current assembly or class with the `ImplicitFeedCommandParameters` attribute:
+     You can also opt-in or out of implicit matching of Feeds and command parameters by decorating the current assembly or class with the `ImplicitFeedCommandParameters` attribute:

      ```csharp
      [assembly:ImplicitFeedCommandParameter(false)]